JACProjec/ORIE5741PJ/README.md

 To clean it we simply downloaded comment and post data for 2016-01-01 - 2017-01-05 from the academic torrent.
 This took significant space up on our computers (~800gb) since it composed comments and posts from all subreddits.
 We filtered for our relevant games and compressed into zst files.

-Should you wish to do the same, you may unpack the files using
+Should you wish to do the same, you may unpack the files using [ztsd_unpack](data_processing/ztsd_unpack.py) and filter for subreddits using [subreddit_filter](data_processing/subreddit_filter.py)

-How to run
+# How to run

 To begin, download the data from the google drive link above.
 The data has already been filtered and is in json form.
-We have included our ztsd_unpack.py file for context of how we unpacked our initial data.
+**Please note:** This data is very large, particularly comments, so running the notebook without a good memory and processing speed will take some time!
+If you do not wish to run the sentiments analysis, we have preprocessed the sentiments for posts and comments [here](https://drive.google.com/drive/folders/1R2RbRyzjkVBQ8fBwrfUX97MMRnrfCk9c).
+Simply move these csvs into the same folder as the notebook and comment out the sentiment functions and **only use the pd.read_csv** line!